FrontSide/advent-of-code-2016/Readme.md

 ## Advent of Code

+## SPOILER ALERT

+I added the instructions INCLUDING THE SOLUTIONS (i.e. the output of my code) to the Readme files of each day.

+## What's this all about

 This repository contains code snippets that solve the code puzzles from http://adventofcode.com/2016, whereas I decided to use a different programming language